 - ensure that distributions to participants are eligible for rollover to other qualified plans or IRAs.

 Consult your retirement plan advisor or pre-approved plan provider prior to terminating your plan to ensure that your plan is up-to-date.

-- A terminating plan must be updated for all applicable qualification requirements – such as guidance or statutes - on the Cumulative List that applies to the period in which the plan terminates.
+- A terminating plan must be updated for all applicable qualification requirements, such as guidance or statutes on the Cumulative List and/or the applicable Required Amendments List.

-- You must also amend your plan for any law changes your plan was required to implement as of your plan termination date, even if they were effective after the Cumulative List cutoff date (Revenue Procedure 2015-6, Section 12.05 and Section 8 of Revenue Procedure 2007-44).
+- You must also amend your plan for any law changes your plan was required to implement as of your plan termination date, regardless which Cumulative List or Required Amendments List the change first appeared (Revenue Procedure 2017-4, Section 15.05 and Section 7 of Revenue Procedure 2016-37).